CallumB04/PlayRates/README.md

 # PlayRates

-A Video Game Tracking website, which I am building to learn new technologies such as Typescript and Tailwind CSS.
+PlayRates is a Video Game Tracking website I am building to learn new technologies such as Typescript and Tailwind CSS.

-I also plan to possibly scale this project in the future, with features such as a backend and a database, as I learn new technologies and improve my Web Development ability!
+## Live Demo

+You can view the live version of the Website [here](https://callumb04.github.io/PlayRates).